PowerShell/Crescendo/README.md

 A schema is provided as part of the module which may be used for authoring.

-The native command proxy module allows you to define parameters which can be used by the native command.
+The Crescendo module allows you to define parameters which can be used by the native command.
 You can add attributes to the parameters to have the proxies take advantage of the PowerShell pipeline and value validation.